Tourism

 • SITXWHS007 Implement and monitor work health and safety practices

-Electives: Complete minimum 10
+Electives: Complete all 10

 • SITTTVL001 Access and interpret product information